kennethc/kennethc.github.io/_posts/2018-03-25-reflecting-on-go.md

 categories: go
 ---

 Go tries to feel like a dynamically typed language while being statically typed.
-Sometimes this introduces weird things like arrays can be compared but not slices.
+Sometimes this introduces weird things like arrays can be compared with each other, but not slices.

 {% highlight go %}
 package main